Did you know your business has an operating system?

 “Analogies are cool and all, but who cares?
 Why is it so important to care about my business operating system?
 I already have so much to worry about!”

-And we hear ya, but you might be surprised to hear that most of those problems you’re experiencing probably stem from a bad OS.
+And I hear ya, but you might be surprised to hear that most of those problems you’re experiencing probably stem from a bad OS.

 Should You Worry About Your Operating System?